espressif/esp-hosted/esp_hosted_fg/docs/Linux_based_host/Auto_IP_Restore.md

 ### 3.2.
 IP Recovery Process

 1. **Slave Handling**
 The slave handles the wifi connection and ip address handling.
-The wifi SSID and password are handled in slave only and never travel to the host, if `CONFIG_SLAVE_MANAGES_WIFI` is enabled.
+The wifi SSID and password are handled in slave only and never travel to the host, if `CONFIG_NETWORK_SPLIT_ENABLED` is enabled.

 Slave on boot up, could be configured to connect to wifi using a command,